What does David mean?

-David \d(a)-vid\ as a boy's name is pronounced DAY-vid.
+David [david] as a boys' name is pronounced DAY-vid.
 It is of Hebrew origin, and the meaning of David is "beloved".
 Biblical: one of the most remarkable personalities in the Scriptures.
 David was a shepherd, musician, poet, soldier, statesman, prophet, and king.
 He wrote about half of the Psalms and very likely composed music for them as well.
 He is the only David mentioned in the Bible; his name occurs there more than a thousand times.
 Today there are variants of the name in almost every language group.
 Saint David (sixth century) is the patron saint of Wales.
 In Scotland, David was a royal name.
 See also Dawson and Davion.
 Explorer David Livingstone; actors David Niven, David Arquette, David Duchovny, David Schwimmer; baseball celebrity Dave Winfield; TV host David Letterman; musician David Bowie; soccer player David Beckham.

-David is a very popular first name for men (#6 out of 1220) and also a very popular surname or last name for all people (#873 out of 88799).
-(1990 U.S. Census)
+David is a very popular first name for males (#6 out of 1220, Top 1%) and also a very popular last name for all people (#818 out of 150436, Top 1%).
+(2000 U.S. Census)

 David reached its top rank of #2 in the U.S. in the 1960s, and is currently at #18.
 (Top 2000 Names, 2015)